All Episodes

 Brace yourselves.

-Most published scientific research papers are wrong, according to a new analysis.
+Most published scientific research papers are wrong according to a new analysis.

-Problems with experimental and statistical methods mean that there is less than a 50% chance that the results of any randomly chosen scientific paper are true.
+Assuming that the new paper is itself correct, problems with experimental and statistical methods mean that there is less than a 50% chance that the results of any randomly chosen scientific paper are true.

-Other problems combined to make most research findings false, but even large, well-designed studies aren't always right, meaning that scientists and the public have to be very wary of reported findings.
+But even large, well-designed studies aren't always right, meaning that scientists and the public have to be very wary of reported findings.

 We should accept that most research findings will be refuted.